Microfluidic flow control

 Sometimes we need to think outside the box, or rather, outside the CO2 incubator.
 The Beetle was designed to help you do exactly that.

 This pressure-driven pump can be connected to any pre-mixed gas bottle (95% air/5% CO2, for example) and it will pressurize your liquid with it without altering the gas composition.
 Why is it different from other pressure-driven pumps?
-Because most pressure-driven pumps mix the gas input with atmospheric air, thus the gas composition pressurizing your liquid is actually unknown.
+Because most pressure-driven pumps require a high amount of gas to keep the pressure constant, and if you work with nitrogen or CO2 (or any other gas), the environment in your lab can quickly become toxic.

 If you are not working with cell biology and don’t need a CO2 incubator, but your experiments require precise gas input, this is your pump.